HZEmpire/FITE2010_24_GP/README.md

 ### Claim the Fund
 The contract allowed the creator of the campaign to claim the fund if the campaign is ended.
 Other users could not claim the fund.

+### Get Donator Information
+The getDonator function enables users to fetch information about a specific donator for a campaign by providing the campaign ID and the index of the donation.
+It returns the donator's address and the donation amount.

+### Get Remaining Time
+The getRemainingTime function allows users to determine the remaining time for a campaign by supplying the campaign ID.
+It returns the amount of time remaining.

+### Request Refund
+The requestRefund function enables users to request a refund if the campaign has ended and the goal amount has not been met.
+This is applicable if they have made a donation to the campaign.

 ## Test Cases
 The test cases are provided in the [`test`](/test/) folder.
 - Task 1: Create a Campaign